krwhynot/LogoCraft_AzureWeb/cline_docs/techContext.md

    - Each function folder must contain function.json and index.js
    - host.json must be in the project root with version 2.0
    - Proper HTTP trigger bindings required for web API endpoints
-   - Anonymous authentication used for simplicity
+   - Anonymous authentication used for API endpoints
+   - Managed Identity for secure Azure Storage authentication
+   - System-assigned Managed Identity for Function App
+   - RBAC roles (Storage Blob Data Contributor, Storage Blob Delegator)

 4. **Limitations**:
    - Maximum image size: 20MB (as indicated in the UI)